clutchsecurity/federator/cross-cloud-integration/aws->azure/README.md

 ## NOTE

 There's no in-built terraform module to get OpenID Connect token, `aws cognito-identity get-open-id-token-for-developer-identity`.
 This command will be executed on the local machine using terraform's `external` provider.

+## Security Considerations
+Misconfigured access to AWS Cognito Identity Pools can result in security vulnerabilities.

+**Ensure that all resources accessing the Cognito Identity Pool are restricted to the minimum necessary permissions.**

+It is crucial to properly manage IAM policies to limit access to only the required identity pools.
+Failing to do so may allow unintended services or instances to gain access to identity pools, posing a security risk.